p2p-ld/docs/src/comparison/social/at_protocol.md

 That's about it, the rest of the handling of DID's is extremely centralized (see [did:plc](https://atproto.com/specs/did-plc) which requires resolution against a single domain), and the requirement of all posts to be funneled through [Big Graph Services](https://blueskyweb.xyz/blog/5-5-2023-federation-architecture) rather than directly peer to peer is transparently designed to ensure a marketing and advertising layer in between actors in the network.

+## Lessons

+### Adopt

+### Adapt

+- Using Domains as identity is great! the PLC method is not so great!
+We should use domains as a way of bootstrapping nodes into the network, giving people some extrinsic means of discovering the active peers within their identity, and also a means of distributed bootstrapping into the network.

+### Ignore